 What to wear

-You don’t need a leotard or professional dancer leggings, but you do need some sticky socks.
-They’ll keep you from sliding around on the floor and help give you balance on the barre when your legs are lifted off the ground.
+You don’t need a leotard or professional dancer leggings, but you do need some barre socks.
+They’ll keep you from sliding around on the floor and help give you balance on the ballet barre when your legs are lifted off the ground.
 While socks are required in the majority of barre classes, sticky socks are often preferred.
 Most studios sell socks, but check their website to make sure.
 Some barre studios also enforce dress codes, so to be safe, don’t wear any midriff-baring workout gear.

 What to bring

-Barre classes use lots of props.
+Barre exercises use lots of props.
 They typically incorporate a ball, a mat, a resistance band and weights.
 The good news is, the studios will have everything you need.
 Just bring yourself, your sticky socks and your water bottle.

 When you arrive